Alabama Incorporation Services

 - You can file with our free Certificate of Formation or the form provided by the State of Alabama on their website.
 Start by filling in the reserved name of your corporation.

 - List the corporation’s purpose.
 Generally, a sentence about the type of product or service your corporation will be providing should be satisfactory.

 - The number of shares your corporation will initially issue.
 Use a number that is easily divisible, like 1000, or a similar number.

 - Name and address of your Alabama registered agent.
 Your agent doesn’t need to sign the certificate.

 - The name(s) and address(es) of the corporation’s initial director(s).

 - Mail the filing and the filing fees.
 All domestic filings in Alabama need to be sent to the probate judge in the county where the LLC is being formed.
 This means there are a lot of different places where you might have to send your filings for approval in Alabama.
-See our Find an Alabama Probate Judge for the appropriate mailing address.
+Find an Alabama Probate Judge for the appropriate mailing address.
 There is an approximate wait time of six months for filings not expedited.
 You should hear back from the Alabama Secretary of State within three days if you choose the $100 expedite option.

 Step 3: Adopt your corporate bylaws

 Corporate bylaws are the document that governs how the corporation operates.
 They do not need to be filed or sent anywhere, but at your first board of directors meeting, one of the first items on the agenda should be to adopt the bylaws.
 You can draft your own or use our free bylaws template.

 Once you’ve received your Certificate of Formation from the Secretary of State, your Alabama LLC has technically been formed—but there are a couple things you need to do to make sure it remains active in its first year.
 First, you need to get an EIN.